UweGerdes/docker-e2e-workflow/README.md

 # Docker for e2e-workflow

-Regression testing for frontend developement.
+Workflow testing for frontend developement.

-At the moment the configuration.yaml and docker-compose.yaml are wired for use with my docker-expressjs-boilerplate projects (tests in modules/**/tests/e2e-workflow/*.js).
 Copy docker-compose.yaml to other project, make some changes and use.
+See `docker-expressjs-boilerplate` for sample compose and test file.

 ## Config File

 The configuration file defines urls, viewport widths and page elements.
-A simple example is `config/default.js`.
+A simple example is in `modules/e2e/tests/e2e-workflow/default.js`.

 ## Docker Build